zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SIX.md

 "All summer --"
 "Oh, shut up," said Percy the Prefect.

 "How come Percy gets new robes, anyway?" said one of the twins.
 "Because he's a prefect," said their mother fondly.
-"All right, dear, well, have a good term -- send me an owl when you get there."
+"All right, dear,well, have a good term -- send me an owl when you get there."

 She kissed Percy on the cheek and he left.
 Then she turned to the twins.